-But there are also different types of broken capillaries, adds celebrity esthetician Renée Rouleau: “Capillaries come in two colors: red and blue.
+But there are also different types of broken capillaries.
+According to celebrity esthetician Renée Rouleau, “Capillaries come in two colors: red and blue.
 The red-colored ones are arterial capillaries, where the blood is oxygenated and comes from the heart to the skin.
 These are easier to treat and prevent, as well as get rid of.
-The blue in color are venous capillaries going back to the heart.
+The blue ones are venous capillaries going back to the heart.
 These oftentimes can be deeper in the skin and are harder to treat.”

-So while you can’t fully eliminate them, you can do some at-home treatments to lessen their appearance.
-Keep scrolling to find out what they are!
+So while you can’t fully eliminate broken capillaries, you can do at-home treatments to lessen their appearance.
+Keep scrolling to discover which at-home remedies work best.